-Does it matter what I'm carrying?
+Does it matter what I'm carrying on my van?

 Yes.
 Anyone carrying anything precious, dangerous or hazardous should opt for 'goods in transit' cover, as it offers assistance if such objects are damaged or lost in transit.
 Alternatively, if these products are being delivered to someone else such as a customer, a courier insurance will cover those contents – and of course the driver themselves.

 Do I need business insurance?